Qovery/qovery-client-ws-go/docs/EnvironmentStatusDto.md

 ### NewEnvironmentStatusDto

-`func NewEnvironmentStatusDto(applications []ApplicationStatusDto, containers []ApplicationStatusDto, databases []DatabaseStatusDto, id string, jobs []ApplicationStatusDto, projectId string, state ServiceStateDto, ) *EnvironmentStatusDto`
+`func NewEnvironmentStatusDto(applications []ApplicationStatusDto, containers []ApplicationStatusDto, databases []DatabaseStatusDto, helms []ApplicationStatusDto, id string, jobs []ApplicationStatusDto, projectId string, state ServiceStateDto, ) *EnvironmentStatusDto`

 NewEnvironmentStatusDto instantiates a new EnvironmentStatusDto object This constructor will assign default values to properties that have it defined,